dask/dask/docs/source/custom-graphs.rst

 =============

-There may be times that you want to do parallel computing, but your application doesn't fit neatly into something like dask.array or dask.bag.
+There may be times that you want to do parallel computing, but your application doesn't fit neatly into something like ``dask.array`` or ``dask.bag``.
 In these cases, you can interact directly with the dask schedulers.
 These schedulers operate well as standalone modules.

 This separation provides a release valve for complex situations and allows advanced projects additional opportunities for parallel execution, even if